codstice/Controlsystem/README.md

 # made by
 This team project made by enviroment on only C++ in windows.
 Team member is consist of Sooncheonhyang Univ 3students in Korea.
-Our github are hungry-shark, codstice, debukuk.
+Our github are AlexJime, codstice, debukuk.

 # Controlsystem
 This program is a dormitory central control system simulator that implements dormitory control facilities with object-oriented programming language C++ based on its motif.